Social Sciences

 • Reading and reporting eye-tracking data

 In covering these concepts during the course, the focus will be on the trade-offs, not the "right" answer.
 Usually, in eye-tracking research, absolute right answers do not exist.
-In this course, we will stress that context (e.g. which participant group are you measuring? what question are you trying to answer? where is the research conducted?) is important for the implementation of eye tracking.
+In this course, we will stress that context (e.g. Which participant group are you measuring?
+What question are you trying to answer?
+Where is the research conducted?) is important for the implementation of eye tracking.

 S10 course